OlinDSA2025/olindsa2025.github.io/assignments/assignment_05.md

 }
 ```

+> Warning: there are some writeups Strassen online that have errors in them.
+We found at least two different sets of class notes that had errors.
+If you go from the Wikipedia definition, then you should be good.
+{: .notice--danger}

 Write some unit tests to show your code is correct.

-At what size matrix does Strassen's algorithm become faster than the traditional method?
+* Time Strassen and regular matrix multiplication on various size problems.
+* Try routing to conventional matrix multiply when the size drops below some threshold.
+What appears to be the optimal threshold?

 ## Part 3: Dynamic Programming for Aligning Protein Sequences